microsoft/dotnet/Documentation/compatibility/wpf-selector-selectionchanged-and-selectedvalue.md

 ### Recommended Action
-Apps that target the .NET Framework 4.7.1 or later can opt out of this change and use legacy behavior (updating SelectedValue after raising the SelectionChanged event, in the case when the selection was changed by setting SelectedValue) by adding the following to the `<runtime>` section of the application configuration file:
+Apps that target the .NET Framework 4.7.1 or later can opt out of this change and use legacy behavior by adding the following to the `<runtime>` section of the application configuration file:

    ```xml